zaraki673/docker-domoticz/README.md

 Where xxxxx is the port assigned by you for the container if not docker will assigned one for it.

+Special :for Wiaomi Gateway and other plugins who use multicast use --network=host instead of -p xxxxx:8080

 ## Accessing the Domoticz applications:

 After that check with your browser at addresses plus the port assigined by docker or you: